 when $k$ is algebraically closed we should recover the notion discussion in Section 45.7 up to choosing a basis element of $F(1)$.

-In the final Section 45.14 we detail an alternative approach to Weil cohomology theories, namely, using a first Chern class map instead of cycles classes.
-It will be this approach that will be most suited for proving that certain cohomoly theories are Weil cohomology theories in later chapters (insert future references here).
+In the final Section 45.14 we detail an alternative approach to Weil cohomology theories, using a first Chern class map instead of cycle classes.
+It is this approach that will be most suited for proving that certain cohomology theories are Weil cohomology theories in later chapters, see de Rham Cohomology, Section 50.22.

 Post a comment